Endochondral ossification and intramembranous ossifications are two types of ossification, process that results in the formation of bone tissue.

 This is seen in casting, bracing and intramedullary nailing.
 These treatments allow for some motion at the fracture site.

-Intramembranous ossification is type of bone ossification where the bone tissue is created directly over the mesenchymal tissue [and not on cartilage as in endochondral ossification].
+Intramembranous ossification is a type of bone ossification where the bone tissue is created directly over the mesenchymal tissue [and not on cartilage as in endochondral ossification].
 It occurs in healing of bone fractures and the initial formation of the flat bones of our skull.
-This process is also responsible for forming our jaw and clavicles, or collar bones
+This process is also responsible for forming our jaw and clavicles, or collar bones.

 - Once a nidus has been formed the mesenchymal stem cells within it stop replicating.